ADMISSION FOR THE 2018/2019 ACADEMIC YEAR HAS BEEN CLOSED. ADMISSION FOR THIS PROGRAM WILL REOPEN IN MAY 2019.

 Candidates who obtained their high school diplomas in a foreign country, are required to submit a translation of their diploma by a sworn translator and they must also obtain a recognition (before the end of the first semester of studies).

-Documents can be submitted at the Admission Office on campus of Kozminski University, room D/126 until the 10th of July 2018.
-The results of admission will be announced on 17th of July 2018.
+Documents can be submitted at the Admission Office on campus of Kozminski University, room D/126, or by post.

 Payment of the admission fee should be made to the following bank account: